Governikus/AusweisApp/docs/sdk/messages.rst

 show a hint to the user.

+After the user inserted a card the workflow will automatically continue, unless the eID functionality is disabled.
+In this case, the workflow will be paused until another card is inserted.
-After the user inserted a card the workflow will automatically continue.
-If the user already inserted a card this message won't be send at all.
+If the user already inserted a card this message will not be sent at all.

 This message will also be send if there is no connected card reader.